KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 A lawful steward of an entropic territory is not himself entropic —
 he is the centropic intelligence that prevents the territory from contaminating what lies outside it.
 Hades does not seek to unmake reality; he maintains the strict boundary
-that prevents the entropic cross‑contamination of the living and the dead.
+that prevents the entropic cross-contamination of the living and the dead.

 His most famous myth — the abduction of Persephone —
 is a **cultural orientation conflation**.